isthisthat/Pysheet/README.md

 ## Changelog

+### v3.5
+* Fixed a bug when casting a string to a number

 ### v3.4
-* added `--vstack` and `--hstack` options for cases where you just need to concatenate rows or columns of data
+* Added `--vstack` and `--hstack` options for cases where you just need to concatenate rows or columns of data
-* shortened the name some of the command-line parameters
+* Shortened the name of some of the command-line parameters
-* misc improvements
+* Misc improvements

 ### v3.3
-* misc improvements
+* Misc improvements

 ### v3.2
-* Pysheet is now all packaged up and available through pip (and easy_install) yay!
+* Pysheet is now all packaged up and available through `pip` (and `easy_install`) yay!

 ### v3.1
 * Lots of bugfixes